 Oro, the Playful Giant of Hillsboro

-Our family couldn’t be more excited for a playdate in Hillsboro soon, to meet Oro the forest giant in Hidden Creek Park West’s new playground.
+Our family couldn’t be more excited for a playdate in Hillsboro to see Oro the forest giant in the Hidden Creek Park West playground.
 Take a walk through the towering trees adjacent to the community center to find this gentle giant sprawled across a shiny new play area with loads of room to climb and swing.
 This creature’s unique feature is that children can climb on it, not just around.
 The Hidden Creek forest giant is located in the area formerly known as the 53rd Avenue Community Playground.
 There are many paths, but be aware of poison oak if you stray off the main areas.

 Portland’s Troll Bridge